Run an integrated runtime

 Accept: text/event-stream

 Reconnect with Last-Event-ID when possible.
-If Canon says replay has expired, fetch conversation history instead of pretending replay was complete.
-Back off on connection errors and 429 responses.
+If the replay window has expired, Canon emits replay.expired; fetch conversation history instead of pretending replay was complete.

 Example: